 How do I fix Browsec not connecting on Edge?

 Try these steps: 1 restart Edge, 2 re-sign in to Browsec, 3 choose a different server, 4 disable other extensions that may conflict, 5 ensure you’re not on a corporate network with VPN restrictions.
-Browser vpn edge: best practices for privacy, security, and protecting browser traffic with a browser-based VPN edge
+Mullvad vpn chrome extension: full guide for setup, features, security, and tips for Chrome users 2026

 Are there alternatives to Browsec for Edge?